Updated June 21, 2023

-Below is the top 7 difference between Oracle vs PostgreSQL Performance
+Below are the top 7 differences between Oracle vs PostgreSQL Performance:

-Both Oracle vs PostgreSQL Performance are popular choices in the market; let us discuss some of the major Difference Between Oracle and PostgreSQL:
+Both Oracle vs PostgreSQL Performance are popular choices in the market; let us discuss some of the major Differences:

-- PostgreSQL database is open-source and object-relational database management system whereas Oracle is a commercial relational database management system which is available in different editions.
+- The PostgreSQL database is an open-source and object-relational database management system, whereas Oracle is a commercial relational database management system available in different editions.

-- Oracle has secondary database models like the document store, key-value store, RDF store, and graph DBMS whereas PostgreSQL has secondary database models like Document store and key-value store models.
+- Oracle has secondary database models like the document store, key-value store, RDF store, and graph DBMS.
+In contrast, PostgreSQL has secondary database models like Document and key-value store models.

-- Oracle was implemented in C and C++ programming language whereas PostgreSQL was developed in C programming language.
+- Oracle was implemented in C and C++ programming language, whereas PostgreSQL was developed in the C programming language.

-- Oracle vs PostgreSQL support data schemes, typing, XML support, secondary indexes, and SQL.
+- Oracle vs PostgreSQL supports data schemes, typing, XML support, secondary indexes, and SQL.

-- Oracle supports different programming languages such as C/C++, C#, Perl, PHP, Python, R, Ruby, Scala, Cobol, Tcl, Java, visual basic etc. whereas PostgreSQL supports different programming languages such as .Net, C/C++, Python, Java, PHP, Perl, and Tcl.
+- Oracle supports programming languages such as C/C++, C#, Perl, PHP, Python, R, Ruby, Scala, Cobol, Tcl, Java, visual basic, etc. In contrast, PostgreSQL supports different programming languages such as .Net, C/C++, Python, Java, PHP, Perl, and Tcl.

-- Oracle supports two types of replication methods such as master-slave and master-master replication whereas PostgreSQL supports only one type of replication such as master-slave replication.
+- Oracle supports two types of replication methods, master-slave, and master-master replication, whereas PostgreSQL supports only one kind of replication, such as master-slave replication.

-- Oracle database has support for horizontal partitioning whereas PostgreSQL has support for declarative partitioning form PostgreSQL 10.0
+- Oracle database has support for horizontal partitioning, whereas PostgreSQL has support for declarative partitioning from PostgreSQL 10.0

-- Oracle database uses PL/SQL scripts on server side whereas PostgreSQL uses user-defined functions as server-side scripts.
+- Oracle database uses PL/SQL scripts on the server side, whereas PostgreSQL uses user-defined functions as server-side scripts.

-- Oracle database supports different API’s and access methods such as JDBC, ODBC, Oracle call interface and ODP.NET whereas PostgreSQL supports API’s and other access methods such as ODBC, JDBC, native C library, streaming API for large objects and ADO.NET
+- Oracle database supports different APIs and access methods such as JDBC, ODBC, Oracle call interface, and ODP.NET.
+In contrast, PostgreSQL supports APIs and other access methods such as ODBC, JDBC, native C library, streaming API for large objects, and ADO.NET.

 Oracle vs PostgreSQL Comparison Table

-The primary Comparison between Oracle vs PostgreSQL Performance are discussed below:
+The primary Comparison between Oracle vs PostgreSQL Performance is discussed below:

 |Productivity||Oracle database productivity is more due to its technical superiority.
 Oracle database provides more transactions per second than PostgreSQL.||PostgreSQL productivity is less than Oracle database as it provides less number of transactions per second than Oracle DB.|

 Finally, It’s an overview of Oracle vs PostgreSQL comparison in different aspects.
-I hope you will have a better understanding of these topics after reading this Oracle vs PostgreSQL article.
-We have seen the Difference Between Oracle and PostgreSQL and I can say that PostgreSQL is more powerful than Oracle in many instances, being an open-source, compatibility with other RDBMS and ease of use with a large community of developers.
-We can decide the database based on the concrete project.
-PostgreSQL is being used in many industries such as Hospital applications, patient genetic, B2B applications etc.
+After reading this Oracle vs PostgreSQL article, I hope you will better understand these topics.
+We have seen the Difference Between Oracle and PostgreSQL.
+I can say that PostgreSQL is more powerful than Oracle in many instances, being open-source, compatibility with other RDBMS, and ease of use with a large community of developers.
+We can decide on the database based on the concrete project.
+PostgreSQL is used in many industries, such as Hospital applications, patient genetics, B2B applications, etc.